awsdocs/aws-snowball-developer-guide/doc_source/administercluster.md

 1. Wait for the node to finish powering up, if it needed to be powered up\.

 1. Run the `snowballEdge unlock-cluster` command, or the `snowballEdge associate-device` command\.
-For an example, see [Unlocking AWS Snowball Edge Devices](using-client-commands.md#setting-up-client)\.
+For an example, see [Unlocking Snowball Edge Devices](using-client-commands.md#setting-up-client)\.

 **To reconnect an unavailable node that lost network but didn't lose power**